JBjoernskov/Twin4Build/README.md

 twin4build is a python package which aims to provide a flexible and automated framework for dynamic modelling of indoor climate and energy consumption in buildings.
 It leverages the [SAREF core](https://saref.etsi.org/core/) ontology and its extensions [SAREF4BLDG](https://saref.etsi.org/saref4bldg/) and [SAREF4SYST](https://saref.etsi.org/saref4syst/).

-This is a work-in-progress and the functionality is therefore updated regularly.
+This is a work-in-progress library and the functionality is therefore updated regularly.
 More information on the use of the framework and code examples are coming in the near future!

 <p float="left">